 Places to visit in Udaipur:

 - Lake Pichola* – Take a boat ride and watch the golden sunset.
-The lake is surrounded by mountains, palaces and ghats providing you stunning views especially in the evenings when the city is illuminated.
+The lake is surrounded by mountains, palaces, and ghats providing you stunning views, especially in the evenings when the city is illuminated.
 You will pass the legendary Lake Palace during the boat ride.
-(If you are in mood to splurge, stay at the Lake Palace Hotel)
+(If you are in the mood to splurge, stay at the Lake Palace Hotel)

 Places to visit in Jaisalmer:

 - Sonar/Jaisalmer Fort* – The ‘living fort’ is buzzing with shops, cafes, and Havelis.
 There are many beautiful Jain temples within the complex.